pyrmont/pondent/README.md

 ## Installation

 Pondent runs in your browser and requires no installation.
-However, follow these instructions and you can run it locally or own your own server.
+However, follow these instructions and you can run it locally or on your own server.

 Note that if you do want to run it yourself, you'll need to register a personal access token.
 The Pondent application will not be able to authenticate if run on